slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 First try to sell it.
 Than build it.

-If you build something that people say they'll pay for and then they don’t then this is problematic, but also normal and doesn’t make you a «wannapreneur».
+If you build something that people say they’ll pay for and then they don’t then this is problematic, but also normal and doesn’t make you a «wannapreneur».
 At that point it’s just part of the struggle.

 Hints: